 Backing your business solution with these technologies also helps you predict patterns and provide accurate info.
 As a result, you can also experience improvements in demand forecasting, cost-cutting, revenue generation, productivity, and supplier delivery performance.

 Predictive analytics, too, has become a high priority now.
-Deloitte's 2019 Supply Chain Digital and Analytics survey found that surveyed companies have started investing in predictive analytics mainly to drive cost reduction (by 81% of respondents) and improve customer experience (by 60% of respondents).
+Deloitte's 2019 Supply Chain Digital and Analytics survey found that surveyed companies have started investing in predictive analytics mainly to drive cost reduction (by 81% of respondents) and improve customer experience (60% of respondents).

 With these technologies' trio by your side, you can quickly bring visibility and strategic sourcing/optimization of the supply chain network.
 And you can make quick improvements and recognize inefficiencies that should be addressed.
 Moreover, such insights reduce downtime and optimize workflows.